What is scabies?

 - Infants and children.
 (Children have a lot of close physical contact with their parents, friends, family members and classmates.)

 - People who are elderly, especially those living in nursing homes.

-- Health care workers who care for people not known to have scabies.

-Amended text:

-- Infants and children.
-(Children have a lot of close physical contact with their parents, friends, family members and classmates.)

-- People who are elderly, especially those living in nursing homes.

-- Healthcare workers who care for people not aware they have scabies.
+- Healthcare workers who care for people who aren’t aware they have scabies.